p1chiu/p1chiu/README.md

 ### Hi there 👋

-New graduated from Toronto Metropolitan University where I studied Computer Science with a concentration in Software Engineering.
+New graduate from Toronto Metropolitan University where I studied Computer Science with a concentration in Software Engineering.

 Take a look at my [website](https://p1chiu.github.io/portfolio/) for more background on my side projects